happyplan/happyplan/README.md

 ## TL;DR

-According you already have Ruby and NPM installed you can run this commands [more about requirements](wiki/Requirements):
+According you already have Ruby and NPM installed you can run this commands :

 ```bash
 gem install jekyll compass